-Either a full or modified retrospective application is required for annual periods beginning on or after 1 January 2017 with early adoption permitted.
-The Directors anticipate that the application of MFRS 15 will have no impact on the amounts reported and disclosures made in the Company's financial statements.
+Either a full or modified retrospective application is required for annual periods beginning on or after 1 January 2018 with early adoption permitted.
+The Directors anticipate that the application of MFRS 15 will have a material impact on the amounts reported and disclosures made in the Company's financial statements.
+The Company is currently assessing the impact of MFRS 15 and plans to adopt the new standard on the required effective date.